 The same article mentions that in April 2018, Rand Fishkin shared that Google properties own over 90% of all searches.

-At this stage, the consumer may consider any past and present experiences they or their family, friends or peers might have had with a brand.
+During the information search stage, the consumer may consider any past and present experiences they or their family, friends or peers might have had with a brand.

 At this stage, the consumer evaluates their different options based on factors such as price, quality, quantity and value-added features.

-They weigh their choices against comparable alternative products, services or brands in the market.
+They weigh their choices against comparable alternative products, services, or brands in the market.

 Every consumer wants to find the best option.
 They do their best in managing risk by taking their time in evaluating alternatives.